Coffee House Press

-1. We will not be opening for our regularly scheduled reading period in September 2018.
-Please check back for information regarding our March 2019 reading period.
+1. We are not currently accepting submissions.
+Please check back later for information on future open reading periods.
 During our open reading periods, we will cap the number of submissions we accept at 300, so if you plan to send us work, please do so early.
-We plan to read novels, essays, and book-length nonfiction only.
-Submissions outside of these categories will not be considered.
+Please check back for more information on what we'll be looking for and what genres we will be accepting.

 2. Extraneous materials (i.e., marketing proposals, promotional materials, sample layouts, praise sheets for previous titles) are not necessary and will not aid your submission's chances of acceptance.